[Nikon D2X, 24mm ƒ/2.8, 1/4, ISO 800] Ismael Tarnagda and Jay Shafto wind up a long day in Sabtenga, Burkina Faso.

 Figure 24 Luvenia and Bailey King enjoy moments like these that keep them going and close.

 “Being poor ain’t so bad.
 It’s just inconvenient,” said Bailey King.[28]
 Bailey King was photographed by Don for some three weeks.
 Don went to Quinten, Mississippi, to show how a poor family lived in this country.
 Don bathed in the pond like the rest of the family and ate just like they ate.
 He contributed just enough to cover his cost without changing the level of the family’s income while he was there.
-Later he gave them money to help the family.
+Later, he gave them money to help the family.
 Due to this story photographed by Don and written Phyllis Thompson, the Kings were provided a brick home by the readership of the magazine.[29]
 Before going to Mississippi to do the coverage on the King family, Don had been reading Hans Kung’s book On Being a Christian.
-After listening to Bailey King, Don heard many of the deep theological concepts out of Bailey King’s mouth that he had been reading earlier by Hans Kung.
-Considering that Bailey King couldn’t read or write, Don realized that God speaks to all people in special ways.
+After listening to Bailey King, Don heard many of the deep theological concepts that he had been reading earlier by Hans Kung out of Bailey King’s mouth.
+Considering that Bailey King couldn’t read or write, Don realized God speaks to all people uniquely.
 God seemed to be preparing Don for this story.
-With this preparation, Don listened to Bailey as a good journalist and for the common sense that was gained from everyday life with Bailey King.
+With this preparation, Don listened to Bailey as a good journalist and for the common sense gained from everyday life with Bailey King.

 Figure 25

 “The Bible says man, not white man, not black man, not Chinaman.
 Jus’ man.
-So why do some of us thank we are better than others?” —— Bailey King[31] King had an excellent understanding of such a complex idea.
-Theologians studied for years to come up with the same understandings of the Bible that King put into words.
+So why do some of us think we are better than others?” —— Bailey King[31] King had an excellent understanding of such a complex idea.
+Theologians studied for years to develop the same understanding of the Bible that King put into words.
 The gospel is for everyone and not just for the elite.
 So what better way to communicate the need for us to go and help the poor than for a poor man to humble us all?

 “I have been workin’ since I’m five, and I ain’t got no more now’n I had then.
 It is hard for me to walk.
 But you can’t give up jus’ ’cause you hurt a little bit.
 If you fall on your knees and break down ’round here, you ain’t gonna get up no more.” –Bailey King.[32]

 As one looks at Don’s photographs, one notices that often the pictures have two or three pictures in one picture.
 Don excels in this approach more than any other dominant photo style he does.
 Usually, when Don uses this composition technique, there is a primary subject in the photograph.
-Then the secondary element adds a touch of information about the environment.
+Then, the secondary element adds a touch of information about the environment.
 It also adds that quality called the “slice of life.”
-By including these extra elements, the photograph does not look trite or so much composed as just making you feel as if you were there yourself.
+By including these extra elements, the photograph does not look trite or so composed as it just makes you feel like you were there yourself.
 As a result, the photograph has much information and keeps giving information every time one looks at the photograph.

 Figure 27